 In one study it was actually found to restore sexual function.
 Subjects with low libidos were recruited and split into two groups.
 Half were given a sugar pill and half received bupropion.
 Within two weeks those on bupropion began to report more interest in sex.
 After three months, over half of them were making love more often.
 One of the researchers reported that “the effects we saw in several women who’d had trouble having orgasms were stunning.”

 Another scientist, Helen Kaplan, who was director of the human sexuality program at Cornell Medical Center in New York City at the time, noted that “Wellbutrin is really the first sensible sexual stimulant we’ve ever had.”

-A more recent study of people with type 2 diabetes and depression concluded that, “Bupropion treatment of major depressive disorder had few sexual side effects and was associated with significant improvements in sexual functioning.”
+“Bupropion treatment of major depressive disorder had few sexual side effects and was associated with significant improvements in sexual functioning.”

 Bupropion is not without side effects.
 Learn more about them here.
 Many visitors to this website have reported problems with some generic formulations of bupropion.
 You can read their stories by clicking on this link.

 Most prescribers believe that when a drug is discontinued any adverse reactions will gradually fade away.
 That may not always be true with sexual complications.
 This reader shares her story: